Enabling High Availability Zonal Load Balancing (HAZL)

 kubectl rollout restart deployment blue red green -n colorz && sleep 30 && kubectl rollout restart deploy brush -n colorz

-You will not have to restart your application proxies in an actual production environment after the HAZL flag is enabled and the control plane is rolled.
+You will not have to restart your application proxies in an actual production environment after the HAZL flag is enabled and the control plane is rolled, unless the default load bands have been changed.
 We are restarting them here and in a specific order to more clearly and visibly demonstrate the difference in request distribution via the metrics we’re comparing, but it is not a requirement for HAZL itself.

 To confirm the settings have been applied confirm that new control-plane components have been created, and check the running configuration for the ext-endpoint-zone-weights flag like so: